neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Create your first project in **AWS**.
 [Azure](/docs/guides/neon-authorize#current-limitations) regions are not currently supported.
-- A [Clerk](https://clerk.com/) account and application.
+- A [Clerk](https://clerk.com/) account with an application already user Clerk for user authentication.
 Clerk provides a free plan that you can use to get started.
 - An existing application (for example, a **todos** app) where you can model your RLS policies on the samples in this guide.
 If you don't have an app, refer to our [demo](https://github.com/neondatabase-labs/clerk-nextjs-neon-authorize) to see similar schema and policies in action.

 ## Integrate Clerk with Neon Authorize